webprogramming260/learn/README.md

 The project reads GitHub markdown files and creates an app specific view of their content for easy navigation.

+You can view the application in action at [learn.cs260.click](https://learn.cs260.click).

+# Steps for creation

+The following describes the process used to create this application.

 ## vite-vanilla

 Created the basic project using vite-vanilla